BashirRased/wp-theme-rb-blog-one/readme.txt

 Requires at least: 6.4
 Tested up to: 6.4
 Requires PHP: 7.0
-Stable tag: 1.2.1
+Stable tag: 1.2.2
 Author URI: https://bashirrased.com/
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-RB Blog One is a responsive WordPress personal blog theme for WordPress.
+RB Blog One is a responsive with rtl support WordPress personal blog theme.
 It is a WordPress theme specifically crafted for crafting professional blog websites.
 It is built upon the latest web technologies.
-Live Preview: https://bashirrased.com/theme/rb-blog-one/
+Live Preview: https://bashirrased.com/theme/rb-blog-one/ Theme Documentation: https://bashirrased.com/doc/rb-blog-one/index.html

 == Installation ==
 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.